 The Serra Bonita mountain range belongs to the Brazilian Atlantic Forest, Brazil´s most endangered biome and the world´s second hotspot.
 Nowadays, less than 10% of the Brazilian Atlantic Forest remains, mostly in small fragments — although 90% of the Serra Bonita mountain range remains covered with forest.
-The Serra Bonita Reserve Complex (SBRC) is still a shelter to predators that require large territories, like the Puma concolor and the Harpies harpyja, so it is vital to expand the protected area for those species´ survival.
+The Serra Bonita Reserve Complex (SBRC) is still a shelter to predators that require large territories, like the Puma (Puma concolor) and the Harpy Eagle (Harpies harpyja), so it is vital to expand the protected area for those species´ survival.

 Some of the threatened species now protected in this habitat:

 - Vulnerable White-lipped Peccary (Tayassu pecari)

 - Near Threatened Margay (Leopardus wiedii)

 Status of registration of the group at the national level

 Nonprofit nongovernmental organization (NGO)